Siksika Nation: 2021 Global Settlement Agreement

 who was instrumental in the disembowelment of 289,897 acres of First Nation's territorial integrity throughout his career.
-He advised First Nations to cede/surrender treaty territory throughout Canada in exchange for frequently reneged Federal concessions or coersion such as denial of necessities such as food.
+He advised First Nations to cede/surrender treaty territory throughout Canada in exchange for frequently reneged Federal concessions or coercion such as denial of necessities such as food.
 He told the Siksika: "It might be better to sell what they do not use for a big bag of money, which could give them money for ever and ever!".
 Chief McHugh described the surrendering as '“They cut our reserve up like a Christmas turkey and wasted our money.”
 A reporter described the dwellings of the Siksika as being "ramshackle, uninsulated houses without foundations, with cracks and broken windows, patched up with rags and cardboard" and Chief McHugh described the houses built after the initial sale in 1912 as "almost falling apart".

-In December 2021, Siksika members voted in a referendum to ratify the "Global Settlement Agreement", 3,484 turned out to vote and of them 77% (2,682 people) voted for ratification.
-A comprehensive resolution followed, resolving multiple land claims and associated grievances which included a one-time payment of 1.3 Billion dollars and entitlement to purchase 115,000 acres of land from willing sellers which had previously been illegally obtained from the tribe through the so-called "1910 Surrender".
+In December 2021, members of the Siksika Nation voted in a referendum to ratify the Global Settlement Agreement.
+Out of 3,484 eligible voters, 77% (2,682 people) supported ratification.
+The agreement provided a comprehensive resolution to multiple land claims and related grievances, including a one-time payment of $1.3 billion and the right to purchase 115,000 acres of land from willing sellers, land that had previously been taken from the tribe through the so-called “1910 Surrender.”

 On June 2, 2022, in a ceremony at the Blackfoot Crossing Historical Park, the Canadian government and the Siksika Nation signed the "Global Settlement Agreement".
 The conclusion of a 60 year process of ongoing negotiations to redress the numerous land claims of previous illegal annexations and settlement of 115,000 acres (465.4 kmsq) of productive agricultural, ceremonial, and mineral reserve territory and the non-payment of mineral royalties following the "1910 Surrender".

-$20,000 was given to each band member and to essential services for the community such as improving education, infrastructure, and mental health services.
-As well as to fund a permanent police force for the reservation.
+$20,000 was given to each band member.
+There is funding for essential services for the community such as improving education, infrastructure, and mental health services, residential school searches, and other initiatives, including, it is hoped, setting up a permanent police force for the reservation.